pvnlubenia/ACORNS-Octave-/README.txt

           - OUTPUT: Adds an undirected edge between two vertices.
 The vertex connected to a vertex is indicated in the subfield 'vertex' and the label for the edge is in the subfield 'label'.
 Both subfields are under the field 'edges' corresponding to the vertex.
 The field and subfields belong to the structure representing the graph.
           - INPUTS:
                     - g: a structure with fields 'vertices' and 'edges'
-                    - v1, v2: strings representing the vertices connected by an undirected edge (make sure 'add_vertex' has been used to add the vertices 'v1' and 'v2' to g)
+                    - v1, v2: strings representing the vertices connected by an undirected edge (make sure add_vertex has been used to add the vertices v1 and v2 to g)

      2. add_path
           - OUTPUT: Adds a directed edge from one vertex to another.
 The vertices are indicated in the subfield 'vertex' and the label for the edge is in the subfield 'label'.
 Both subfields are under the field 'edges' corresponding to the vertex.
 The field and subfields belong to the structure representing the graph.
           - INPUTS:
                     - g: a structure with fields 'vertices' and 'edges'
-                    - v1, v2: strings representing the vertices connected by a directed edge (make sure 'add_vertex' has been used to add the vertices 'v1' and 'v2' to g)
+                    - v1, v2: strings representing the vertices connected by a directed edge (make sure add_vertex has been used to add the vertices v1 and v2 to g)

      3. add_vertex
           - OUTPUT: Adds a vertex to a graph.
 This is indicated in the 'vertices' field of the structure representing the graph.
           - INPUTS:
                     - g: a structure with fields 'vertices' and 'edges'
-                    - v: a string representing the vertex     4. deficiency_N1
+                    - v: a string representing the vertex     4. deficiency
           - OUTPUT: Creates a network out of a list of reactions from another network, then returns the deficiency value of the newly-formed CRN.
-The output variables 'model_N1' and 'delta1' allow the user to view the following, respectively:
+The output variables model_N1 and delta1 allow the user to view the following, respectively:
                        - New network formed
                        - Deficiency of the new network
           - INPUTS:
                     - model: a structure representing the CRN (see details below)
-                    - span_B1: list of reaction numbers of 'model' that will be used to form 'model_N1'
+                    - span_B1: list of reaction numbers of 'model' that will be used to form model_N1

-     5. deficiency
-          - OUTPUT: Returns the deficiency value of a CRN through the variable 'delta'.
-          - INPUT: model: a structure representing the CRN (see details below)
-     6. extend_basis
+     5. extend_basis
           - OUTPUT: Basis for the reaction vectors of a CRN separated into 2 sets:
                        - B1 containing the SF-pair of reactions (or one of the two reactions, if the pair is linearly dependent) that needed to be extended to a basis for the reaction vectors
                        - B2 containing the basis vectors added to B1